-Escaping poverty is largely down to luck no matter what the bootstrap brigade would like you to believe.
-If you’re lucky enough to be born in the right place to the right family, you’re very unlikely to ever experience real poverty or even just being broke.
+Escaping poverty is mainly down to luck, no matter what the bootstrap brigade wants you to believe.
+If you’re lucky enough to be born in the right place to the right family, you’re unlikely ever to experience real poverty or even just being broke.

 Every morn and every night, some are born to sweet delight and some are born to endless night.Tweet This

-But if through an accident of birth, the cards were stacked against you, you’re in for a long, tough slog.
-Escaping poverty isn’t out of your reach but you are going to have to do absolutely everything right.
+But if, the cards were stacked against you through an accident of birth, you’re in for a long, tough slog.
+Escaping poverty isn’t out of your reach, but you will have to do everything right.
 It is the only way to break the cycle of poverty.
-The passes to say nothing of the endless perks afforded to the lucky ones will not be afforded to you.
+The passes, to say nothing of the endless perks afforded to the lucky ones, will not be afforded to you.

-If you get caught with a joint, you’re going to be arrested and likely end up with a criminal record, especially if you’re black or Hispanic.
+If you get caught with a joint, you’ll be arrested and likely end up with a criminal record, especially if you’re black or Hispanic.
 No affluenza defense or acquittal for you.
-If you don’t have the grades to get into college, no fake crewing background wrapped up in a $500,000 bribe is going to change that for you.
+If you don’t have the grades to get into college, no fake crewing background wrapped up in a $500,000 bribe will change that for you.

 But the war on poverty cavalry isn’t coming to save you.
 Or even the cavalry of common human decency in the form of a properly funded and administered system of safety nets or a supplemental poverty measure.
-So if you’re looking for ways of escaping poverty, you’re going to have to do it for yourself.
+So if you’re looking for ways of escaping poverty, you will have to do it for yourself.

 Poverty in America

-People without insurance coverage have worse access to care than people who are insured.
+People without insurance coverage have worse access to care than those insured.

 One in five uninsured adults in 2017 went without needed medical care due to cost.

-Studies repeatedly demonstrate that the uninsured are less likely than those with insurance to receive preventive care and services for major health conditions and chronic diseases.
+Studies repeatedly demonstrate that the uninsured are less likely than those with insurance to receive preventive care and services for significant health conditions and chronic diseases.

-No one in America is literally starving to death but millions live with food insecurity.
+No one in America is starving to death, but millions live with food insecurity.
 Food insecurity is “the state of being without reliable access to a sufficient quantity of affordable, nutritious food.”

 Individually, maybe all of these numbers don’t seem that high.
 But when you factor various markers of poverty together, 42.6 million people, 13.4% of the population, live in poverty.

-In the richest nation on earth.
-A nation that allocated $716 billion to defense spending which is more than China, Russia, Saudi Arabia, India, France, the UK, and Japan combined but just $71.5 billion to education.
+In the wealthiest nation on earth.
+A government that allocated $716 billion to defense spending, which is more than China, Russia, Saudi Arabia, India, France, the UK, and Japan combined but just $71.5 billion to education.